Weybridge Dementia Action Alliance

 Weybridge Dementia AA - Information about the Herbert Protocol THE HERBERT PROTOCOL Imagine the situation.
 Your loved one, who has dementia, is missing.
 The police are in your home asking for personal details which, because you are sick with...read more

 Dementia Friends Session at Weybridge Centre for the Communityread more

 Weybridge Dementia Action Alliance Event In Association with the Alzheimer's Society - All Our Yesterdays All Our Yesterdays Come and join us for half an hour of favourite hymns and readings, followed by tea and cakes. <script type="application/ld+json"><!--...read more

 Dementia Action Week in Weybridge – The Alzheimer’s Society want to use the Week to educate everyone about the simple actions they can take to help people living with dementia feel more included in their community.read more

 Walton Walking Football Club has raised more than £530 for Princess Alice Hospice It’s a walkover!
 Teams raise Hospice funds Walton Walking Football Club – the second biggest in the country – has raised more than £530 for Princess Alice Hospice.
-The club, based at...read more
+The club, based...read more